alexflorisca/showcase/README.md

 ## Why?

 Born out of frustration with Shopify themes.
 While making some small changes to an existing theme, I found that the product image gallery was pulling in 2 different slideshow libraries, both dependent on jQuery of course.
-Chuck in different sets of markup for desktop and mobile and thousands of lines of CSS and you've got a payload that's about 250kb - just to display some images.
+Chuck in different sets of markup for desktop and mobile and hundreds of lines of CSS and you've got a payload that's about 250kb - just to display some images.

 Fuck that.